 [reprinted in: Douglas Lackey (ed.) - Essays in Analysis - pp. 21-93].
 For Meinong, similarity or Pegasus, for instance, subsist but does not exist.
 With

 could render the Stoic distinction between 'exist' and 'subsist' by saying 'There's such a thing as a rainbow, and such a character as Mickey Mouse, but the

 'Something' is the highest genus, including as it does incorporeals and fictional entities as well as bodies (see stemma above)."

-From: A. A. Long & D. N. Sedley - The Hellenistic philosophers - Cambridge: Cambridge University Press, 1990, pp. 163-164.
+From: A. A. Long & D. N. Sedley, The Hellenistic Philosophers, Cambridge: Cambridge University Press 1990.

 DIVISIONS OF BEING IN SCHOLASTIC PHILOSOPHY

-From: Bernard Wuellner, Dictionary of Scholastic Philosophy, Milwaukee: Bruce Publishing Company, 1956 p.
-14)
+From: Bernard Wuellner, Dictionary of Scholastic Philosophy, Milwaukee: Bruce Publishing Company 1956 p.
+14.